lpic2book/src/docs/lpic2.203.2.md

 ###   Disk Checks

 Good disk maintenance requires periodic disk checks.
-Your best tool is `fsck`, and should be run at least fsck monthly.
+Your best tool is `fsck`, and should be run at least monthly.
 Default checks will normally be run after 20 system reboots, but if your system stays up for weeks or months at a time, you'll want to force a check from time to time.
 Your best bet is performing routine system backups and checking